 What if your little one gets a stomach ache from too much Halloween candy?

 It happens!
 And you can counteract it by encouraging your child to drink water to flush their system.
 Peppermint tea or ginger tea can also help.
 And if your child takes a probiotic, this is a good time to give them an extra one before bed.
-Yogurt can also help restore intestinal balance.
+Yogurt (without sugars and dyes) can also help restore intestinal balance.

 We hope these ideas inspire plenty of healthy Halloween fun for your little monsters.
 With a little creativity and thinking outside the conventional candy aisle, it won’t take such a toll on their bodies.
 Let us know your favorite ways to spend Halloween night in the comments.